Tips to Manage Stress: A Checklist

 Build up a strong support group of family and friends who are positive influencers during stressful experiences.
 People with lower levels of chronic interpersonal stress have better relationships and are able to call on their social support systems when stressors arise.

-Tip: Make it a point to meet with a family member or friend on a regular basis, whether it is weekly, every couple of weeks, or once a month.
+Tip to Manage Stress: Make it a point to meet with a family member or friend on a regular basis, whether it is weekly, every couple of weeks, or once a month.
 Meet for lunch, chat over coffee, or simply go for a walk.
 Make it your special time, a time to unload some of the challenges that you are facing.
 Don’t forget to also share the many positives that are also happening in your life.

 Keep fit through physical activities